 - last year’s plan if available

-- Decide to be unreachable and offline – set your out of office on, and let your colleagues and family members know you are not to be disturbed.
+- Decide to be unreachable and offline – set your out-of-office notifications on, and let your colleagues and family members know you are not to be disturbed.
 This is YOUR time, don’t let anyone take it from you.

 The night before you leave for your retreat….